 - If available, the estimated delivery date will be to the right of your order.

-If you’re a seller, setting up estimated delivery dates can help both to drive sales to your shop, and prevent unnecessary buyer confusion.
+If you’re a seller, setting up estimated delivery dates can help drive sales to your shop and prevent buyer confusion.
 Learn how to set up estimated delivery dates in your shop.

 Why don't I see an estimated delivery date for my order?

 Not all orders will have estimated delivery dates.
-Estimated delivery dates depend on the order’s delivery settings, which are set by the seller.
+Estimated delivery dates depend on the order’s shipping settings, which are set by the seller.

-Shop confidently with Etsy’s Purchase Protection programme knowing if your order qualifies, you’ll get a full refund if your purchase doesn’t match the item description, arrives damaged, or never arrives.
-You can still leave a review on an item or open a case one day after the estimated delivery date.
+Shop confidently with Etsy’s Purchase Protection program knowing if your order qualifies, you’ll get a full refund if your purchase doesn’t match the item description, arrives damaged, or never arrives.